XGRIDS Pro Guide™ / Module 3: Field Technique

 Creating Effective Loops

-• Use doorways as natural loop closure points, enter and exit through the same door after covering the room, then cross the corridor to continue
+• Use doorways as natural loop closure points.
+Enter and exit through the same door after covering the room, then cross the corridor to continue.

 Serpentine and Saturated Scanning

-For any open area that cannot be covered by simple loops, large rooms, parking floors, exhibition halls, use serpentine (S-shaped) routes rather than straight parallel passes.
+For any open area that cannot be covered by simple loops, including large rooms, parking floors, and exhibition halls, use serpentine (S-shaped) routes rather than straight parallel passes.
 Serpentine routes naturally generate loop closures at each turn while providing overlapping coverage from adjacent paths.

 For areas with significant occlusion (complex machinery, dense shelving, heavy equipment) or where scanning quality is critical, use saturated scanning: cover the same area from multiple different routes and directions rather than a single pass.
 This is more time-consuming but produces substantially better coverage of occluded surfaces.